Astros vs. Mariners Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Julio Rodriguez and others are listed when the Houston Astros host the Seattle Mariners at Minute Maid Park on Friday at 8:10 PM ET.
+Player prop bet odds for Kyle Tucker, Julio Rodriguez and others are available when the Houston Astros host the Seattle Mariners at Minute Maid Park on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!